 For example, if you find that most of your converted leads come from LinkedIn, then you should focus more of your efforts on LinkedIn rather than wasting time and money on other channels that aren’t as effective.

 If you’re not happy with your current sales process or feel like you could be selling more, we hear you.

 Here are some smart tips to improve your sales process and benefit more from your lead sources:

 The first step to improving your sales process is defining your ideal customer.
 This might seem like a no-brainer, but you’d be surprised how many businesses don’t take the time to do this.

-By defining who your ideal customer is, you can save yourself a lot of time and energy down the line.
+By defining your ideal customer, you can save yourself a lot of time and energy down the line.
 You’ll know exactly who you should target with your marketing and sales efforts, and you’ll be less likely to waste time on leads that will never convert.